The Truth About Natural Preservatives in Skincare

-For makers of organic skincare, it's paramount to find the correct preservatives in order to control microbial activity, as well as retard and eliminate the growth of topical pathogens and microbes.
+In formulating, it's paramount to find the correct preservatives in order to control microbial activity, as well as retard and eliminate the growth of topical pathogens and microbes.
+Fortunately, preservation of skin care has vastly evolved in recent years.

 Unless a product is completely oil based, it will require some form of preservation, natural or otherwise.
-Oil based products also deteriorate and oxidise, giving off a rancid odour.
+Oil based products also deteriorate and oxidise with age, giving off a rancid odour.
 Ideally oils, nuts and seeds that are applied to the skin and orally ingested should be refrigerated to prolong their shelf life.

-A rule of thumb for all jarred products that are organically or naturally formulated, is that they should always be used with a spatula and within three months of opening to prevent cross contamination.
+A rule of thumb for all jarred products that are organically or naturally formulated, is to dispense your product with a spatula and use within three months of opening to prevent cross contamination.
+Just like food products, skincare products have a best before date and a recommended period after opening (PAO).
+To find this look on the label for a best before batch number and the open jar symbol.

-When I first began formulating back in the late 90s with the intention of creating certified organic skincare products with minimal or natural preservatives only, there really wasn’t a lot of choices available.
-Over the years of tweaking and reformulating the products I have trialled many different plant based preservatives.
-Some were successful and others failed miserably.
+When I first began formulating back in the late 90s with the intention of creating certified organic skincare products with minimal or natural preservation, there was very few choices available.
+Over the years of tweaking and reformulating the products I have trialled many different plant based preservatives; some were successful and others failed miserably.

 Fortunately, as the demand for natural and organic products has increased, so have the number of natural preservatives that actually work.
-Thankfully, our blessed mother nature has provided us with a vast array of natural preservatives with anti-fungal and anti-bacterial properties to combat microorganisms, fungi, bacteria and contamination.
+Thankfully, there are a vast array of natural preservatives with broad spectrum anti-fungal and anti-bacterial properties to combat microorganisms, mould, fungi, bacteria from proliferating after you start using your product.

-We take a two-pronged approach to preservation: biophotonic glass and natural preservatives.
-We keep our natural preservative levels to the bare minimum while providing transparent and easy to understand ingredient labeling.
+We take a two-pronged approach to preservation: Biophotonic glass and COSMOS approved preservatives.
+We keep our natural preservative levels to the approved global standard and provide transparent ingredient labeling.

 BIOPHOTONIC GLASS

 To us, our packaging serves as more than just a storage vehicle.
-It plays an integral role in maintaining the potency, efficacy and freshness of our products with minimal preservation.
+It plays an integral role in maintaining the potency, efficacy and freshness of our products.
 The science of biophotonics offers maximum protection and serves to preserve against degradation by blocking out the harmful rays of light while enhancing the resonance of our bioactive ingredients.
-By only allowing the ultraviolet light spectrum to penetrate the glass, products can remain stable and unpreserved for up to seven months.
+By only allowing the ultraviolet light spectrum to penetrate the glass, products can remain stable for extended periods.

 This product’s active principle is an aromatic.
 Pure, naturally occuring phenethyl alcohol is found in nature in many flowers.
 It has a delicate rose-hyacinth-like scent and is therefore also used in the perfumery industry as a natural fragrance component.
 The good antimicrobial activity gives a contribution to yield self-preserving products with no further need for traditional preservatives.